Entropic crystallization of Brownian squares through pathways governed by orientational dynamics: Conclusions

-We show that in a dense assembly of hard-interacting squares, the range of accessible orientational states regulates their reorganization dynamics, and thus the crystallization pathways to optimal equilibrium symmetry structures.
-Specifically, $\Delta\theta_{\text{R}}$ principally governs whether the system crystallizes into RB or HX symmetry at a given osmotic pressure, where the local density, which sets the upper limit on the value of $\Delta\theta_{\text{R}}$, has only an indirect effect on the process.
-In general, when a self-assembly of anisotropic constituents equilibrates, a wider range of accessible orientational states of the particles leads to higher-order hexagonal symmetry by maximizing the orientational entropy, whereas kinetic trapping of the rotational fluctuations due to geometrical constraints induces side-to-side alignment.
-Consequently, longer collective positional fluctuations facilitate the maximization of configuration entropy through its translational component, leading to shape-symmetry-dependent crystalline ordering akin to the nematic transition of Onsager's rods \cite{Onsager1949,Frenkel1987,Frenkel2014}.
-It is pertinent to note that the kinetic arrest of rotational dynamics may also lead to an orientationally disordered jammed state, thus impeding translational dynamics and consequently inducing glass transition in systems of anisotropic particles \cite{Zhao2009,Zheng2011}.
+We show using experimental studies that in a dense assembly of hard-interacting squares, the range of accessible orientational states regulates their reorganization dynamics and thus the crystallization pathways to optimal equilibrium symmetry structures.
+Specifically, $\Delta\theta_{\text{R}}$ governs whether the system crystallizes into RB or HX symmetry at a given osmotic pressure, where the local density, which sets the upper limit on the value of $\Delta\theta_{\text{R}}$, has only an indirect effect on the process, as corroborated by our Brownian dynamics simulations and free energy calculations.
+Furthermore, to demonstrate the generalizability of the results, we show that our findings are also applicable to other anisotropic particles, such as Brownian triangles \cite{Zhao2012a}.